thecatpower/VMCwithHCX-Tanzu/Lab-Guide_Day2/README.md

 ![lab206b](../img/lab206b.png)

 Your cluster has only 1 Control Plane node and 1 Worker node.
-From the Node pools section, you can easily scale your cluster adding an additional worker node
+From the Node pools section, you can easily scale your cluster adding another worker node and appreciate the change both via TMC and vSphere Web UI.

 ![lab206c](../img/lab206c.png)

 Another typical day2 operation is to upgrade the kubernetes releas of your cluster.
-You can select you target release from the Upgrade section
+You can select you target release from the Upgrade section.
+You can follow the rolling upgrade steps also from vSphere Client.

 ![lab206d](../img/lab206d.png)